 We all want that lush green grass at home but not everyone wants to put in all the work that it takes to keep up with it.
 For some, maintaining a lawn is a hobby, but for others, it’s simply a chore.
 A chore that you can check off the list for good after installing Bella Turf artificial grass in your yard.

-This step-by-step video series breaks down each important step to the artificial grass installation process to help provide you with the knowledge that it takes to install it yourself.
+This step-by-step video series breaks down each important step to the artificial grass installation process to help provide you with the knowledge that it takes to install artificial grass yourself.
 Follow along and learn how to transform your yard from dirt to clean green space to enjoy for years to come.

 1. Developing a Turf Plan

 Having your turf plan in place before starting your project is an essential step to a quality artificial grass installation.
 Measuring and mapping out your yard will help you choose the layout that fits best and creates as little waste as possible.
-Keep in mind, most of our products come in 15’ widths, but if you’ve got seams to do, account for 14.5-foot grass sections.
+Keep in mind, most of our artificial grass products come in 15’ widths, but if you’ve got seams to do, account for 14.5-foot grass sections.

 Consider the direction of the blades when planning your install, as our shaped yarn products are directional.
 The Bella Turf product line features a wave blade, soft blade, u-shape blades in two colour options, pet-specific artificial grass, economic and flat yarn grass options.